CSA Scores: How Trucking Companies Can Check Their CSA Score

 How Can I Improve My Score for CSA?

 Compliance, safety, and accountability (CSA) are crucial for the success of any company.
 That’s why each carrier and trucking company must have its own system in place.
 The CSA system should feature unique checks and balances.
 This involves initial training, recurrent training, and consistent in-house inspections.
 But that’s not all.
 A carrier should use checklists and apply preventative maintenance.
-It’s best for every trucking company to understand consequences for safety violations.
+Every trucking company should understand the consequences of safety violations.
 So, what's the best method for improving any score for CSA?
 It’s to put in place your own system of checks and balances.
 Use your current score as part of the system to update internal carrier operations.
-What Is IRP or Apportioned Registration?op
+What Is IRP or Apportioned Registration? op

 How Do I Find My CSA Score?